mr-jamz/excercism/c++/freelancer_rates/README.md

 **Instructions**

-In this exercise, you'll be writing code to help a freelancer communicate with a project manager.
+- In this exercise, you'll be writing code to help a freelancer communicate with a project manager.
 Your task is to provide a few utilities to quickly calculate daily and monthly rates, optionally with a given discount.

-We first establish a few rules between the freelancer and the project manager:
+- We first establish a few rules between the freelancer and the project manager:

--The daily rate is 8 times the hourly rate.
+- The daily rate is 8 times the hourly rate.

--A month has 22 billable days.
+- A month has 22 billable days.

 -Sometimes, the freelancer is offering to apply a discount on their daily rate (for example for their most loyal customers or not-for-profit customers).